 My kids saw this and decided to join in.
 Let’s Dance has a bit specifically for the kids and it’s a bit easier for the more rhythmically challenged (who? me?), so we now have family work out time.
 My husband does his “breathe in, breathe out” yoga in another room or heads off outside for a run depending on the day.
 The kids and I prance about in the living room (I think the kids and I have way more fun!).

 One of the dances Isla likes is called Coco Loco from the movie Coco.
 The main character is made up like a skeleton for the Mexican holiday of “Day of the Dead”.
 This led to an Isla question of “Why, mummy?”.

 We try to encourage our kids to delight in different cultures, to take an interest and explore them, while also being accepting of them too.
 Malta contains so many nationalities from all over Europe and my kids have best friends from everywhere which are normally a better source of information then their English born and bred Mum.
 However, Mexico, being a little bit further removed is a bit of a mystery.
 Wikipedia to the rescue!
 Armed with this new information I set about explaining things.

-The resulting conversation with my four year old went like this.
+The resulting conversation went like this.